Required Minimum Distributions (RMDs): What They Are, How They Work, and How We Plan Around Them

 Why does the IRS require minimum distributions?

 Eventually, the IRS requires that those deferred taxes be paid.
-To accomplish this, it mandates that money begin moving out of certain retirement accounts and back into the taxable system.
+To accomplish this, it mandates that money begin slowly moving out and back into the taxable system.
+Therefore, each year, certain account owners are required to withdraw a minimum amount and pay the associated income taxes.
+This required withdrawal is your RMD.

 The starting age for RMDs will increase again to age 75 in 2033 for those born on or after January 1, 1960.

-RMD starting age depends on your birth year:
+RMD starting age depends on your birth year

 How Required Minimum Distributions Are Calculated